What your Child will Learn in Grade Seven

 - Apply and extend previous understandings of multiplication and division and of fractions to multiply and divide rational numbers.

-- Solve real-world problems involving the four operations with rational numbers.
+- Solve real-world and mathematical problems involving the four operations with rational numbers.
+Note: This standard should include the order of operations.
+Emphasize estimation.

 Analyze proportional relationships and use them to solve real-world and mathematical problems.

-- Compute unit rates associated with ratios of fractions.
+- Compute unit rates associated with ratios of fractions, including ratios of lengths, areas and other quantities measured in like or different units.

 - Recognize and represent proportional relationships between quantities.